 If a program participant or prospective program participant of the CoC objects to the religious character of an organization that provides services under the program, that organization shall, within a reasonably prompt time after the objection, undertake reasonable efforts to identify and refer the program participant to an alternative provider to which the prospective program participant has no objections.
-Recipients and subrecipients shall document any objections from program participants and prospective program participants and any efforts to refer such participants to alternative providers.
+Recipients and subrecipients shall document any objections from program participants to alternative program participants and prospective program participants to alternative program participants and prospective program participants to alternative providers.

-D. EQUAL ACCESS190
+D. EQUAL ACCESS207